kainbryanjones/Mercy/README.md

 * JUCE DSP modules
 * The Component Class
 * Building Custom Components
-* Graphics
+* The Graphics Class
 * The Rectangle Class
 * Listeners and Broadcasters
-* The AudioProcessorValueTreeState Class and audio parameters
+* The AudioProcessorValueTreeState Class
-* Smoothed Values
+* The LinearSmoothedValue Class
-* LookAndFeel
+* The LookAndFeel Class

+# Tutorials

 # Footnote
 If you feel like you could improve Mercy or I have made an error somewhere then feel free to contact